gevorggalstyan/gevorggalstyan.github.io/_posts/2016-01-14-fat-arrow-functions.md

 }
 ```

-Further information about fat arrow functions may be found at [MDN] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
-To see different syntax options visit [this site] (http://jsrocks.org/2014/10/arrow-functions-and-their-scope/).
+Further information about fat arrow functions may be found at [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
+To see different syntax options visit [this site](http://jsrocks.org/2014/10/arrow-functions-and-their-scope/).